patrickfatrick/wonderland/README.md

 Navigate to localhost:8080.

-[Yarn](https://yarnpkg.com) is a new package manager that is more secure than npm since it uses a lock file, but you can also `npm install` just as usual.
+[Yarn](https://yarnpkg.com) is a new package manager that is faster than npm, and more secure since it uses a lock file, but you can also `npm install` just as usual.
 To get verbose logging in the console of any state changes (using [redux-logger](https://github.com/evgenyrodionov/redux-logger)), run it with `yarn run dev` or `npm run dev`.

 ## What is it?